rodweleo/rodweleo.dev/README.md

 ## ✨ Interests

 - AI and Machine Learning
+- Blockchain technology
 - FinTech Solutions
-- Sustainable Agriculture
-- Game Development (Beginner)
+- Game Development
-- Healthcare Technology

 ## 📫 How to Reach Me